tshekar9/Data-Scientist-Portfolio/README.md

 ## Introduction

 I'm Tej Shekar, a passionate data scientist with a Master's in Data Analytics.
-This portfolio highlights a selection of my personal and academic projects, demonstrating my expertise in Data Exploration, Visualization, as well as Supervised and Unsupervised Machine Learning Models.
+This portfolio highlights a selection of my personal and academic projects, demonstrating my expertise in statistical modeling, machine learning, and data visualization.

 #### Email: tejshekar9@gmail.com